Resonance Capture and Stability Analysis for Planet Pairs under Type I Disk Migration: Dynamics of resonance capture and stability

 \subsubsection{Weak eccentricity damping}

-When the planets migrate relatively slow, they have time to reach the equilibrium state.
-Substituting the equilibrium eccentricity into the right side of Eq. \eqref{n_eq}, it turns out that the magnitude of e-damping term is comparable to that of the a-decay term.
+When the planets migrate relatively slowly towards each other, they have time to reach the equilibrium state.
+Substituting the equilibrium eccentricity into the right side of Eq. \eqref{n_eq}, it turns out that the magnitude of the e-damping term is comparable to that of the angular momentum damping term.
 In this circumstance, the e-damping term becomes a key factor for resonance trapping.